 Tete-Chien (Boa Constrictor)

 The Tete-Chien, or Clouded Boa Constrictor (Boa nebulosa), is the largest snake species in Dominica and is found only on the island.
 Also known as the Dominican Boa Constrictor, this remarkable species plays a key role in Dominica’s Biodiversity and thrives in habitats ranging from woodland and montane forests to scrublands and vegetated cliffs.
-Though occasionally seen near the edges of banana fields, the Tete-Chien primarily inhabits the island’s dense rainforests, including protected areas like the Northern Forest Reserve and Morne Trois Pitons National Park.
+Though occasionally seen near the edges of bananas fields, the Tete-Chien primarily inhabits the island’s dense rainforests, including protected areas like the Northern Forest Reserve and Morne Trois Pitons National Park.

 Tete-Chien Characteristics and Behavior